-- Ensuring that those teaching or working with pupils with SEMH difficulties are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' academic and emotional progress during the course of the academic year. - Ensuring that the SENCO has sufficient time and resources to carry out their functions, in a similar way to other important strategic roles within the school. - On an annual basis, carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that staff members understand the strategies used to identify and support pupils with SEMH difficulties. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEMH difficulties. - Establishing and maintaining a culture of high expectations and including pupils with SEMH difficulties in all opportunities that are available to other pupils. - Consulting health and social care professionals, pupils and parents to ensure the needs of pupils with SEMH difficulties are effectively supported. - Keeping parents and relevant staff up-to-date with any changes or concerns involving pupils with SEMH difficulties. - Ensuring staff members have a good understanding of the mental health support services that are available in their local area, both through the NHS and voluntary sector organisations.
+- Ensuring that those teaching or working with pupils with SEMH difficulties are aware of their needs and have arrangements in place to meet them. - Ensuring that teachers monitor and review pupils' academic and emotional progress during the course of the academic year. - Ensuring that the SENCO and Pastoral Lead has sufficient time and resources to carry out their functions, in a similar way to other important strategic roles within the school. - On an annual basis, carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that staff members understand the strategies used to identify and support pupils with SEMH difficulties. - Ensuring that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEMH difficulties. - Establishing and maintaining a culture of high expectations and including pupils with SEMH difficulties in all opportunities that are available to other pupils. - Consulting health and social care professionals, pupils and parents to ensure the needs of pupils with SEMH difficulties are effectively supported.

-The mental health lead is responsible for:
+- Keeping parents and relevant staff up-to-date with any changes or concerns involving pupils with SEMH difficulties. - Ensuring staff members have a good understanding of the mental health support services that are available in their local area, both through the NHS and voluntary sector organisations.

-• Overseeing the whole-school approach to mental health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported
+The senior mental health lead (the Headteacher) is responsible for:

-- with their own mental health, and how the school engages pupils and parents with regards to pupils' mental health and awareness. - Collaborating with the SENCO, headteacher and governing board, as part of the SLT, to outline and strategically develop SEMH policies and provisions for the school. - Coordinating with the SENCO and mental health support teams to provide a high standard of care to pupils who have SEMH difficulties. - Advising on the deployment of the school's budget and other resources in order to effectively meet the needs of pupils with SEMH difficulties. - Being a key point of contact with external agencies, especially the mental health support services, the LA, LA support services and mental health support teams. - Providing professional guidance to colleagues about mental health and working closely with staff members, parents and other agencies, including SEMH charities. - Referring pupils with SEMH difficulties to external services, e.g. specialist children and young people's mental health services (CYPMHS), to receive additional support where required. - Overseeing the outcomes of interventions on pupils' education and wellbeing. - Liaising with parents of pupils with SEMH difficulties, where appropriate. - Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Liaising with the potential future providers of education, such as secondary school teachers, to ensure that pupils and their parents are informed about options and a smooth transition is planned. - Leading mental health CPD.
+- Overseeing the whole-school approach to mental health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported with their own mental health, and how the school engages pupils and parents with regards to pupils' mental health and awareness. - Collaborating with the SENCO, Pasotral lead and governing board, as part of the SLT, to outline and strategically develop SEMH policies and provisions for the school. - Coordinating with the SENCO, Pastoral Lead and mental health support teams to provide a high standard of care to pupils who have SEMH difficulties. - Advising on the deployment of the school's budget and other resources in order to effectively meet the needs of pupils with SEMH difficulties. - Being a key point of contact with external agencies, especially the mental health support services, the LA, LA support services and mental health support teams. - Providing professional guidance to colleagues about mental health and working closely with staff members, parents and other agencies, including SEMH charities. - Referring pupils with SEMH difficulties to external services, e.g. specialist children and young people's mental health services (CYPMHS), to receive additional support where required. - Overseeing the outcomes of interventions on pupils' education and wellbeing. - Liaising with parents of pupils with SEMH difficulties, where appropriate. - Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Liaising with the potential future providers of education, such as secondary school teachers, to ensure that pupils and their parents are informed about options and a smooth transition is planned. - Leading mental health CPD. - Undertaking senior mental health lead training.

-The SENCO is responsible for:
+The SENCO and Pastoral Lead are responsible for:

-- Collaborating with the governing board, headteacher and the mental health lead, as part of the SLT, to determine the strategic development of SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the SEMH Policy. - Supporting the staff in the further assessment of a pupil's particular strengths and areas for improvement, and advising on the effective implementation of support.
+- Collaborating with the governing board, Headteacher/senior mental health lead, as part of the SLT, to determine the strategic development of SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the SEMH Policy. - Coordinating the provision of the Emotional Literacy Support Assistant, Forest School and Play Therapy. - Supporting the subject teachers in the further assessment of a pupil's particular strengths and areas for improvement, and advising on the effective implementation of support.